Home of Beatrix Potter, dramatic landscapes and fascinating history.

 In 2016, we're celebrating the release of the Swallows and Amazons film, as our places have provided a backdrop for many of the scenes.

 2016 marks a special anniversary for us in the Lake District as it's 150 years since Beatrix Potter was born.
 We’ve got lots to celebrate - see what’s planned and how you can get involved.

 The Lakes may be better known for dramatic landscapes than intimate country gardens, but there are some real gems waiting to be explored.

-Find out about our latest news, offers and general availability this spring and summer.
+Find out about our latest news, offers and general availability this autumn and winter.

 Keswick Mountain Festival and National Trust have teamed up to raise money to repair flood damage to Cat Bells.
 Record-breaking fell runner Steve Birkinshaw came along to help out.